hpc-carpentry/hpc-python/_episodes/13-wildcards.md

 one input file to be named when it is invoked.

 Snakemake provides several solutions to this.
 Depending on what we want to do, it's possible to both index and name our wildcards.

-Suppose we want to add `wordcount.py` as a dependency of each of our data files.
+Suppose we want to add `wordcount.py` as a dependency of each data file.
 In this case, we can use `{input[0]}` to refer to the first dependency, and `{input[1]}` to refer to the second.